-Excluded: 26 564 Technology and Society since 1750.
+Excluded: 26.564 Technology and Society since 1750.

 The development of technology in the last two hundred years has probably been the most important factor determining the economic and social circumstances of contemporary Western society.
 Yet the social role of technology and the technologist in our community is often not sufficiently appreciated.
 An adequate understanding of modern society and its problems requires some knowledge of the interrelations between technology and society and the profound consequences that technological innovation can have.
 These issues in historical perspective and the chief developments in technology from the Industrial Revolution of the 18th century to the present day in their social and economic context.
+Designed for Engineering and Applied Science students but is open to students from other faculties.